-See what our students have to say about their experiences in our school and our course instructors...
+See what TLC students have to say about their experiences of the school and training course instructors...
 Student Testimonials.

 For anyone planning to live, work, or immigrate to Canada as a caregiver, there are several clear advantages to training here...

-In summary, studying in Canada provides you with an excellent chance of succeeding as a live-in caregiver.
+In summary, studying in Canada provides you with an excellent chance of succeeding as a foreign caregiver in Canada.

-The TLC Edmonton: Training for Live-in Caregivers study program is a full-time, 7 month, government accredited, training program that prepares you to work for a Canadian family, either as a nanny caring for children or as a caregiver to an elder or to a person with a significant disability.
+The TLC Edmonton: Training for Foreign Caregiver's study program is a full-time, 7 month, government accredited, training program that prepares you to work for a Canadian family, either as a nanny caring for children or as a caregiver to a senior or to a person with a significant disability.

 Classes run Monday to Friday from 9am to 3:30pm and the instruction is divided into monthly (rotating) modules allowing you to start the course on the first day of any month and to finish it 7 months later.

 The tuition fee is $5,500 (Canadian Dollars) a $400 fee which covers the supplies for the weekly cooking class which entitles you to a delicious and generous lunch once each week.
 Tuition includes textbooks and your certification in CPR/First Aid.
 No money (other than an administrative application fee) can be received by us in advance of a student's arrival in Canada.
 Many students like to employ an agent to assist them with making an application for a student visa and other things.
 We have several good and trustworthy agents we can refer you to.
 Agent fees will be extra.

 Former Director, and teacher at TLC Edmonton, Shirley holds a University Degree in Home Economics and a Professional Teacher's certificate.
 Shirley has many years experience in providing care to people of all ages and she has been operating TLC Edmonton: Training for Live-in Caregivers for over 8 years.